 Sometimes patients anticipate negative side effects and worry before starting treatment.
 These emotions are normal and your healthcare team should be able to tell you what to expect from the specific drugs you take.
 Common chemotherapy side effects that can occur include:

-- mouth, tongue, and throat problems such as sores and pain with swallowing
+- Mouth, tongue, and throat problems (i.e., sores and painful swallowing)

 It is important to communicate your side effects with your healthcare team, as there may be remedies that can be prescribed or recommended based on the types of chemotherapy drugs you’re taking.
 Another step to take is to identify potential nutritional therapeutic practices that can alleviate some the symptoms typically experienced.
 Using nutrition to manage side effects may not alleviate all of your symptoms, but it can help minimize some side effects while helping you feel stronger and more positive through your treatment process.